Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         sparse fragment from the binary payload.
      11. The payload is conveyed in the mdat box as sample information.
 This enables muxing of the metadata tracks.
-For example
-        XML metadata can for example be coded as base64 as common for [[!SCTE35]] metadata messages
      12. In some cases, the duration of the metadata may not be known, in this case the sample duration could be set to zero and updated later when the timestamp